Trahloc/Misc/zeroth_law/docs/ZerothLawAIFramework.py.md

 [tool.setuptools.packages.find]
 where = ["src"]

+[tool.interrogate]
+ignore-init-module = true
+ignore-init-method = true
+ignore-magic = false
+ignore-property = false
+length-limit = true
+line-length = 88
+fail-under = 100
+exclude = ["setup.py", "docs", "build", "dist", "**/__pycache__/**"]
+verbose = false
+quiet = false
+whitelist-regex = []
+color = true
 ```

 Use this centralized configuration for building, testing, and packaging.
 Combine it with `pre-commit` hooks that run `flake8`, `black`, `mypy`, and `pytest` to guarantee every commit meets or exceeds the Zeroth Law standards.

+---

+## 7. FIXING PYTEST IMPORT ERRORS

+When encountering “attempted relative import with no known parent package,” ensure:
+1. Each directory with Python modules has an `__init__.py`.
+2. Your tests run from the project root so Python recognizes the package structure.
+3. Use absolute imports if relative ones fail.
+4. Verify your virtual environment and installed dependencies match the project’s requirements.